Olipear/Portfolio/src/pages/projects/2020-07-03-rapid-prototyping.md

       * Once complete, a unique sharable link was generated so that is could be shared with a partner or housemate.

-      Other competitor tools provided examples of pitfalls to avoid:
+      The Atlas A4S builder unlike the the Algot planner did not take into account wall dimensions, or positioning on the wall.
+Instead it displayed system dimensions, and let the user decide what would fit.
+I could see this would be advantageous not just because it removes an unnecessary decision, but it would make the interface much simpler.

-      * The Kriptonite configurator was incredibly frustrating to use although aesthetically it was very pretty.
-Moving components on bays required users to click arrows repeatedly, you were not able to drag and drop items.
+      Other competitor tools provided examples of pitfalls to avoid.
+The Kriptonite configurator was incredibly frustrating to use although aesthetically it was very pretty.
+Moving components on bays required users to click arrows repeatedly.
+Drag and drop functionality is far superior.
   - heading: Wireframing and design
     intro: "The prototype evolved continually as we built it.
 Adding features in series to avoid leaving anything half finished. "